mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 1. Ensure GPO/SRP or antivirus is not blocking remote access to shares.
 2. Ensure at least ADMIN$, C$, and IPC$ shares exist on the target host.

-## Lateral Movement Using CALDERA
+## Lateral Movement Using Caldera
 Lateral movement can be a combination of two steps.
 The first requires confirmation of remote access to the next target host and the movement or upload of the remote access tool (RAT) executable to the host.
 The second part requires *execution* of the binary, which upon callback of the RAT on the new host would complete the lateral movement.

-Most of CALDERA's lateral movement and execution abilities found in Stockpile have fact or relationship requirements that must be satisfied.
+Most of Caldera's lateral movement and execution abilities found in Stockpile have fact or relationship requirements that must be satisfied.
 This information may be passed to the operation in two ways:
 1. The fact and relationship information may be added to an operation's source.
 A new source can be created or this information can be added to an already existing source as long as that source is used by the operation.
 When configuring